Skip to main content

 “I think there’s an expectation that poor countries have to pollute to bring a middle-class life to most of its people, like we did.
 But we’ve seen some low-middle-income countries start to decarbonize through investing in renewables and increasing energy efficiency.
 And they are lowering their emissions while reducing income inequality and increasing the well-being of their people.”

 At the same time, Reich said, it’s all too easy to find cases where vulnerable peoples experience negative consequences from investments in renewables.
-Take, for example, Indigenous people who have been forced off of their land to build a hydroelectric dam.
+Take, for example, Indigenous people who have been forced off their land to build a hydroelectric dam.
 In fact, that was part of the inspiration for the new study.

 Study: Mitigation Justice